jokrass99/SimpleNetworkScanner/README.md

 The repository also includes another basic python script for finding the vendor of a MAC address.

+__Requirements:__

+1. Python2 & 3 installed
+2. A Linux distro

 __Usage:__

 1. Clone the repository with: `git clone https://github.com/jokrass99/SimpleNetworkScanner.git`

-2. Change to the scripts directory: `cd SimpleNetworkScanner/`
+2. Go to the scripts directory: `cd SimpleNetworkScanner/`

 3. Run _NetworkScanner_ script: `python3 ./SimpleNetworkScanner.py`